kelvin-kk/yolo/roles/backend-deployment/README.md

 ## Requirements

 + Ensure to have an active Google Cloud account with billing enabled
++ Install Minikube and Kubectl
++ Create Kubectl cluster
 + Install Google Cloud SDK
-+ Install Minikube and Kubectl

 ### How to install Minikube and Kubectl